flother/spreet/README.md

       --recursive          Include images in sub-directories
-      --spacing <SPACING>  Add pixel spacing between sprites [default: 0] -m, --minify-index-file  Remove whitespace from the JSON index file --sdf                Output a spritesheet using a signed distance field for each sprite -h, --help               Print help
+      --spacing <SPACING>  Add pixel spacing between sprites [default: 0] -m, --minify-index-file  Remove whitespace from the JSON index file --simple-index-file  Output only x, y, width, and height in the JSON index file --sdf                Output a spritesheet using a signed distance field for each sprite -h, --help               Print help
   -V, --version            Print version